 Flight Office & Kitchen

 Adelaide Biplanes have been at Aldinga Airfield since July 2005.
-We started in the side of the hangar in the old 70’s style Flight Office, many of our aircraft are vintage and so we have improved the inside of the hangar as well to reflect our branding.
+We started in the side of the hangar in the old 70’s style Flight Office, many of our aircraft are vintage and so we improved the inside of the hangar to reflect our branding.

 A lot of the work has been done with the help of our students, their parents, Instructors and Pilots.
 For example, the Dad of one of our students is a Cabinet Maker and he has made our designs and then we have painted, rubbed down, waxed or finished as required.
 The internal corrugated walls are recycled from gardens in Willunga, rubbed down with wire scourers and painted.
 The Baltic Pine floor is from another student’s demolished house, laid down by the Instructors, rubbed down and oiled by Gaylene with the help of two Dads.
 Students have helped us and are now sharing in the end results!
 Their ages range from 14 years old through to our oldest student who is 83.
 They are an inspiring lot!